zloyby/interview-test-4f/OR-CandidateTesting/README.md

 # CoffeePlanner

+Would like to investigate some new frameworks, as used in 'OR' company:
+* Helidon
+* MicroProfile (Config, Health, Metrics, Fault Tolerance)
+* EclipseLink (JTA, JPA)
+* JWT Auth with Helidon security context
+* Docker multi-stage builds and Kubernetes cluster

+### Task

 Create a REST API for coffee machines in Oracle Waltrovka office.
 Office building has several floors and there are several kitchens on each floor.
 Some (most) of those kitchens are equipped with coffee machines.
 User should be able to request a cup of coffee (cappuccino, latte, espresso) and get status of his order.

-* Create REST API in Java.
+* Create REST API in Java
 * UI is not required
 * Use technologies of your choice
 * Ideally send your solution as link to github
 * Extra points (optional) for deploying solution to some cloud provider (OCI, AWS, Azure, etc...)

 ### Endpoints